ucsf-wynton/wynton-website-hpc/docs/get-started/duo-signup.md

 # Duo MFA signup and app install instructions for logging on to {{ site.cluster.name }}

-In order to log into Wynton from outside of the UCSF network (not on the VPN), you will need use Duo two factor authentication.
+In order to log into {{ site.cluster.name }} from outside of the UCSF network (not on the VPN), you will need use Duo two factor authentication.
 This is only required if you are on a network outside of UCSF (off-campus and not on the VPN).
-If you are on campus or using the campus VPN, Duo will not be required for Wynton.
+If you are on campus or using the campus VPN, Duo will not be required for {{ site.cluster.name }}.

 Installing the Duo Mobile app to your mobile phone is the easiest method to use.

 ## Step 1

-  - ssh to log2.wynton.ucsf.edu with your Wynton username
+  - ssh to log2.wynton.ucsf.edu with your {{ site.cluster.nickname }} username
     - Answer `yes` to the question `Are you sure you want to continue connecting (yes/no/[fingerprint])?`
     - The connection will be closed.
 This is the expected behavior.